Services

 Photo credit: Tom Myers, “Anatomy Trains”

 While the mouth and tongue are reasonably considered as usual suspects in TMJ and swallowing disorders, they all too often are not considered as pertinent factors in issues that appear elsewhere in the body, and vice versa.
-Yet orofacial myofunctional disorders frequently go hand in hand with such issues as those related to posture and alignment, gait and other biomechanics, and even pelvic floor function.
+Yet orofacial myofunctional disorders frequently go hand in hand with concerns related to posture and alignment, gait and other biomechanics, pelvic floor function, and more.

-Through the incorporation of traditional physical therapy interventions with orofacial myofunctional treatment, we can essentially address issues from multiple angles to optimally impact the whole body’s function.
+Through the incorporation of traditional and non-traditional physical therapy interventions with orofacial myofunctional treatment techniques, we can essentially address issues from multiple angles to optimally impact the whole body’s function.

 Interdisciplinary Treatment